My wireless bill is now the cheapest it has been since I got my first cell phone more than 15 years ago.

 Also, accounts with multiple lines of service can mix-and-match “By the Gig” and “Unlimited” data options.

-- Apple iPhone 8
+- Apple iPhone 11

-- Samsung Galaxy Note8
+- Samsung Galaxy S10

-My experience with Xfinity Mobile
+My Experience With Xfinity Mobile

 Moments after the Samsung Galaxy S8 I bought through Xfinity Mobile arrived at my door, I was up and running.

-Those hotspots helped me keep my data use to 0.4 GB for one entire billing cycle:
+Take a look at how those hotspots helped me keep my data usage to 0.4GB for one entire billing cycle:

 By limiting Facebook activity when I’m not connected to Wi-Fi, activating Chrome’s Data Saver and utilizing Wi-Fi only mode for Google Maps, I’ve used even less cellular data than I expected.